… for optimal flow and readability.

 splitting up content.

-Some kind of middle-ground is what I'm aiming for when I adjust content distribution visually down a page, and it is all about achieving that optimal flow and readability.
+Some kind of middle-ground is what I'm aiming for when I adjust content distribution visually down a page, and it is all about achieving that optimal flow and readability I like to see as visitor/user.

 As I primarily use microtuning on elements that need visual adjustments, there are few limitations in what can be achieved without updating the stylesheets.
 However, having hundreds of options to play with isn't the point.